10 Tips for Creating an Email Popup that Works (and Doesn't Annoy Users)

 • Exit intent – wait until a visitor looks like they're going to leave to display your newsletter popup.

-If you want to get scientific with your triggers, you can use the Avg.
-Session Duration metric from Google Analytics to see how long an average visitor spends on your site and then set your popup to display a little before that amount of time:
+If you want to get scientific with your triggers, you can use Google Analytic’s average engagement time metric to see how long an average visitor engages with your site and then set your popup to display a little before that amount of time:

 Triggers are one half of the puzzle when it comes to the behind-the-scenes parts of creating an effective email newsletter popup — targeting rules are the other.